SpaceView/osgQt5/README.md

-The origina code is from
+The original code is from

 [GitHub - openscenegraph/osgQt](https://github.com/openscenegraph/osgQt)